US government moves to stop potential banking crisis

 Some prominent Silicon Valley executives feared that if Washington didn’t rescue the failed bank, customers would make runs on other financial institutions in the coming days.
 Stock prices plunged over the last few days at other banks that cater to technology companies, including First Republic Bank and PacWest Bank.

 Among the bank’s customers are a range of companies from California’s wine industry, where many wineries rely on Silicon Valley Bank for loans, and technology startups devoted to combating climate change.
 Sunrun, which sells and leases solar energy systems, had less than $80 million of cash deposits with Silicon Valley.
-Stitchfix, the popular clothing retail website, disclosed in a recent quarterly report that it had a credit line of up to $100 million with Silicon Valley Bank and other lenders.
+Stitchfix, the clothing retail website, disclosed recently that it had a credit line of up to $100 million with Silicon Valley Bank and other lenders.

 Tiffany Dufu, founder and CEO of The Cru, a New York-based career coaching platform and community for women, posted a video Sunday on LinkedIn from an airport bathroom, saying the bank crisis was testing her resiliency.
 Given that her money was tied up at Silicon Valley Bank, she had to pay her employees out of her personal bank account.
 With two teenagers to support who will be heading to college, she said she was relieved to hear that the government’s intent is to make depositors whole.